winitzki/scall/tutorial/programming_dhall.md

 #### Unidirectional type inference

-todo: explain how that works

 Dhall has a limited form of type inference known as "unidirectional".
 The type is inferred  for  expressions that involve constants or sub-expressions whose types were already inferred.
-For example, in these expressions:
+For example, look at  these expressions:
 ```dhall
 let x = 1
 let y = x + 1
 ```
-the type of `x` is inferred as `Natural`; then the type of `y` is also inferred.
+Here the type of `x` is inferred as `Natural`; then the type of `y` is also inferred.
 Type annotations for `x` and `y` may be omitted.

 A `let` expression's right-hand side may contain only values that have been already defined, and so the types of all those values are already known.